AccuWeather: National Weather Service

 The National Weather Service, which provides large amounts of the data that AccuWeather repackages and sells for profit, also provides that same information for free by placing it in the public domain.
+AccuWeather stated that "NOAA foundational weather data is one of 190 sources that AccuWeather uses as inputs into our proprietary and patented Forecast Engine (SWIFT), which also uses AI, 250 patents, the expertise of more than 100 meteorologists, and over 60 years of intellectual capital to generate our forecasts and warnings."

 On April 14, 2005, U.S. Senator Rick Santorum (R-PA) introduced the "National Weather Service Duties Act of 2005" in the U.S. Senate.
 The legislation would have forbidden the National Weather Service from providing any such information directly to the public, and the legislation was generally interpreted as an attempt by AccuWeather to profit off of taxpayer-funded weather research by forcing its delivery through private channels.
 AccuWeather denies this and maintains it never intended to keep weather information out of the hands of the general public.
 The bill did not come up for a vote.
 Santorum received campaign contributions from AccuWeather's president, Joel Myers.
+AccuWeather maintains that it does not agree with the view, and AccuWeather has not suggested, that the National Weather Service (NWS) should fully commercialize its operations.

 On October 12, 2017, President Donald Trump nominated AccuWeather CEO Barry Lee Myers, the younger brother of the company's founder, to head the National Weather Service's parent administration, the National Oceanic and Atmospheric Administration.
-It was noted that unlike 11 of the previous 12 NOAA administrators, Myers lacks an advanced scientific degree, instead holding bachelor's and master's degrees in business and law.
+It was noted that unlike 11 of the previous 12 NOAA administrators, Myers lacks an advanced scientific degree, instead holding bachelor's and master's degrees in business and law even though he ran AccuWeather as a successful, profitable company for 12 years.
 Barry Myers stepped down as CEO of AccuWeather on January 1, 2019, and completely divested himself of any ownership of AccuWeather in accordance with his pledge to the Office of Government Ethics and the U.S. Senate.
-After two years of inaction on the nomination, Myers withdrew his consideration for nomination on November 12, 2019, due to ill health, though allegations of a hostile workplace and pervasive sexual harassment while Myers was at AccuWeather are rumored to have stalled it.
-Myers sent a letter to The Washington Post in 2019 to address these allegations.
+After two years of inaction on the nomination, Myers withdrew his consideration for nomination on November 12, 2019, due to ill health.
+Myers sent a letter to The Washington Post in 2019 to address these allegations of sexual harassment, which the company denied.

 iOS location privacy

 In August 2017, security researcher Will Strafach intercepted traffic from the AccuWeather iPhone app to discover that it inadvertently sent location information to Reveal Mobile through a faulty SDK, even when customers have not given permission to share location information.
 ZDnet independently verified this information.
-AccuWeather immediately released an update to the App Store which removed the Reveal Mobile SDK.
+AccuWeather stated that it did not know the app was tracking location information without users' consent and that it did not use the data in any way and released an update to the App Store which removed the Reveal Mobile SDK.